-Local Audit

-Actions

-An Audit of Surgical Technique in Patients Undergoing Emergency Scrotal Exploration for Suspected Testicular Torsion The Audit was presented at the Alder Hey Department of Paediatric Surgery Audit Meeting in November 2018.

-- We hope to introduce a standard operative guideline for surgical technique in scrotal exploration. - Three point fixation with non-absorbable sutures should be used in Orchidopexy for testicular torsion. - The action plan has been implemented.
-The above recommendation was disseminated at the departmental Audit Meeting and is now being carried out in practice. - No re-audit required as this was a completed re-audit.

-An Audit of the Initial Investigation and Management of Post-Tonsillectomy Bleeds The Audit was presented at the Alder Hey ENT (Ear Nose and Throat) Department Audit Meeting in February 2019.

-- Developing a new guideline for the management of post-tonsillectomy bleeds in the Emergency Department. - · Re-audit in six months.

-Audit to Assess the Number of Patients With Asthma and Viral Induced Wheeze Attending the Emergency Department Over the Last Two Years and the Number of These That Led to Admission

-The Audit was presented at the Alder Hey General Paediatrics Department Audit Meeting in April 2019.

-- Continue to highlight to Emergency Department and general medical staff that there are Asthma/VIW (Viral Induced Wheeze) guidelines that are to be used for patients presenting with these symptoms, as this will help audit collection data in the future. - Update existing training. - Re-audit in two to three years to assess any change in the admission rate.

-Service Evaluation of CRMO (Chronic Recurrent Multifocal Osteomyelitis) The Audit was presented at the Alder Hey Rheumatology Department Multi-Disciplinary Team Meeting in November 2018.

-- Ongoing data collection to contribute towards national and international studies to run until November 2020. - Re-audit in 12 months.

-Three Years Outcome of Antenatal Diagnosis of Isolated Right and Double Aortic Arch at Single Cardiac Surgical Centre A Retrospective Study The Audit was presented at the BCCA (British Congenital Cardiac Association) Annual Conference in Liverpool and at the Cardiology Department Quality Improvement Meeting in November 2018.
+Local Audit Actions technique in patients undergoing emergency scrotal exploration for suspected testicular torsion of Paediatric Surgery audit meeting in November 2018.
+Action/ Recommendation We hope to introduce a standard operative guideline for surgical technique in scrotal exploration.
+Three point fixation with non-absorbable sutures should be used in Orchidopexy for testicular torsion.
+The action plan has been implemented.
+The above recommendation was disseminated at the departmental audit meeting and is now being carried out in practice.
+No re-audit required as this was a completed reaudit.
+An audit of the initial investigation and management of post-tonsillectomy bleeds The audit was presented at the Alder Hey ENT (Ear Nose and Throat) Department audit meeting in February 2019.
+Action/ Recommendation Developing a new guideline for the management of post-tonsillectomy bleeds in the Emergency Department.
+Re-audit in 6 months.
+Audit to assess the number of patients with asthma and viral induced wheeze attending the Emergency Department over the last 2 years, and the number of these that led to admission The audit was presented at the Alder Hey General Paediatrics Department audit meeting in April 2019.
+Action/ Recommendation Continue to highlight to Emergency Department and General medical staff that there are asthma/VIW (Viral Induced Wheeze) guidelines that are to be used for patients presenting with these symptoms, as this will help audit collection data in the future.
+Update existing Training.
+Re-audit in 2 to 3 years to assess any change in the admission rate.
+Service Evaluation of CRMO (chronic recurrent multifocal osteomyelitis) The audit was presented at the Alder Hey Rheumatology Department Multi Disciplinary Team meeting in November 2018.
+Action/ Recommendation Ongoing data collection to contribute towards National and Iternational studies to run until November 2020.
+Re-audit in 12 months.
+3 years outcome of antenatal diagnosis of isolated right and double aortic arch at single cardiac surgical centre.
+A retrospective study The audit was presented at the BCCA (British Congenital Cardiac Association) Annual Conference in Liverpool and at the Cardiology Department Quality Improvement meeting in November 2018.
+Action/ Recommendation To conservatively manage isolated right aortic arches unless there are clinical concerns.
+No active investigations to be done unless symptomatic.